Automobile

 • Maintenance will be more expensive than with normal coils and shocks.

-• Because the weight of the air suspension system is heavier than the weight of leaf suspension, fuel economy may be compromised.
+• Because the weight of the air suspension system is heavier than the weight of the leaf suspension, fuel economy may be compromised.

 • The failure of air struts or bags might be caused by rust or moisture from the inside.